glytoucan/glytoucan/system/cli.md

 The CSV file is expected to have only one column.
 The first row is not considered data and expected to be a header.
 One column must contain the word "sequence" and all data below it will be considered a sequence format.

-To register sequences in a ｔsv file:
+To register sequences in a tsv file:

 `groovy gtc -u [contributor id] -a [API key] -t [tsvFile]`